JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 ### Add the main component

-Create the main component for rendering into the `root` element, the `App`:
+To start creating application structure, first explicitly specify the main component for rendering into the `root` element, the `App`:

 1. Create a new `App.kt` file in the `src/main/kotlin` folder.
 2. Inside this file, add the following snippet, and move the typesafe HTML from `Main.kt` into the snippet: